Missoula County Sheriff - FAQs

 Our Most Frequently Asked Questions:

-- When is a concealed weapon permit required?
+When is a concealed weapon permit required?

 A permit is necessary only when the weapon is wholly or partially concealed on your person by your clothing or wearing apparel and you are carrying the weapon within the official boundaries of a city or town or the confines of a logging, lumbering, mining or railroad camp.
-Even with a concealed weapon permit, you may not carry a concealed weapon in buildings owned or leased by the federal, state or local government, any financial institutions, or any place where alcoholic beverages are sold, dispensed and/or consumed.
+Even with a concealed weapon permit, you may not carry a concealed weapon in buildings owned or leased by the federal, state or local government, any financial institutions, or any place where alcoholic beverage are sold, dispensed and/or consumed.

 - You cannot be serving a sentence or be undergoing treatment for substance abuse.

 How do I apply for a Concealed Weapon Permit in Missoula County?

 Applications are available online at www.co.missoula.mt.us.
 Click on “departments”, “sheriff’s office” and “forms”.
 There you will find links to fillable (you can enter information online, then print) or non-fillable form (that requires you to print it out and fill it out manually).
 You may also pick up an application at the Missoula County Sheriff’s Office on the second floor of the County Courthouse between 8:00 a.m. and noon, and 1:00 p.m. and 5:00 p.m., Monday through Friday.

 Completed applications are accepted from 8:00 a.m. to 11:30 a.m. and 1:00 p.m. to 4:00 p.m., Monday through Friday.
 You must submit your application in person, and you must sign your application in the presence of a designated person in the Sheriff’s Office.

 When you submit your application, you will be required to show a current Montana Driver’s license or state issued picture identification card, be fingerprinted, and pay a non-refundable fee of $80.00.
 Payment may be made by check, cash, credit or debit card.
 We do not accept American Express.